anukaal/chat_bot/README.md

 ## An example of typical input would be something like this:

 ```
-user: Good morning!
-How are you doing?
+user: Good morning
-bot:  I am doing very well, thank you for asking.
+bot:  How are you ?
 user: You're welcome.
-bot:  Do you like hats?
+bot:  What is your name ?

 ```